HUBioDataLab/ASCARIS/README.md

 Files that are necessary to run the ASCARIS tool are found under the **input_files** folder.

 - **swissmodel_structures.txt.zip** : Includes summary file for Swiss-Model structures.
 Swiss-Model summary (INDEX-metadata) files are downloaded separately for each organism from https://swissmodel.expasy.org/repository, and merged into a single file by running create_swissmodelSummary.py code file.
-Generated file is uploaded to GitHub as a zip file, thus **it must be unzipped to input_files folder prior to usage**.
-Alternatively it can be downloaded [here](https://drive.google.com/drive/u/1/folders/1pJyXcguupyGggl25fzbRWwwqC6qUbDka).
+Resulting file is uploaded to GitHub as a zip file due to size limitations, thus **please unzip this file to input_files folder prior to running ASCARIS**.
+-   Alternatively it can be downloaded [here](https://drive.google.com/drive/u/1/folders/1pJyXcguupyGggl25fzbRWwwqC6qUbDka).
 If needed, the user can create an updated file by running script **create_swissmodelSummary.py** in the directory in which newly downloaded Swiss-Model meta-data is found (folder_to_meta_data).
 Example command line is given below.
-Relevant output file will be created under /input_files.
+Resulting output file will be created under /input_files.
 ```
 cd ASCARIS
 python3 code/create_swissmodelSummary.py -folder_name folder_to_meta_data